BrennenJohnston/braille-card-and-cylinder-stl-generator-githubpages/README.md

-# Braille Business Card & Cylinder STL Generator 🎯
+# Braille Plate & Cylinder STL Generator 🎯

-**Create professional, tactile braille business cards and 3D objects with 3D-printable embossing plates**
+**Create professional, tactile braille business cards and 3D cylindrical objects with 3D-printable embossing plates**

 This web application generates STL files for 3D-printable braille embossing and counter plates.
-Simply enter your text, and the system automatically translates it to braille and creates the precise 3D models needed for embossing professional business cards or creating cylindrical braille objects.
+Simply enter your text, and the system automatically translates it to braille and creates the precise 3D models needed for cylindrical braille objects or traditional flat business-card plates.

 ---